 Try to also acquire some scour treatment, such as Scourban, to prevent further dehydration.

 To further ensure the health of your lambs and to prevent intestinal upsets, mix in a probiotic such as Protexin (helps maintain gut flora balance).
 If a lamb is lethargic or unwell, mixing in some Nutrigel will help provide energy to encourage them to suckle, as well as essential nutrients.
-If scouring doesn’t subside please contact us immediately and seek veterinary help.
+If scouring doesn’t subside please see the ‘further help’ section below.

 Scourban, Protexin and Nutrigel can be found at some feed/pet stores, online or at some vet clinics.

 Bloat can be caused by improper feeding techniques such as milk that is given too quickly, in too large a quantity, or that is too hot.
 This causes a gas producing bacteria that bloats the stomach.
 Signs of bloat include a distended belly, dullness and loss of appetite.
 If you think your lamb has bloat, take away all food sources and do not feed milk for 2-3 hours.
 If they do not recover in this time do not give them any more milk.
 Bloat is very serious in young lambs and you must act immediately to provide them with veterinary help.